nondejus/AwesomeUnityCommunity/README.md

 * [UnitySimplePatchTool](https://github.com/yasirkula/UnitySimplePatchTool "") - Unity port of SimplePatchTool library to add patching support to standalone Unity applications.
 * [TextMeshProReplacer](https://github.com/jackisgames/TextMeshProReplacer "") - Unity port of SimplePatchTool library to add patching support to standalone Unity applications.
 * [CantysToolbox](https://github.com/CantyCanadian/CantysToolbox "") - Set of tools for any Unity projects.
+* [Unity-Development-Tools](https://github.com/heisarzola/Unity-Development-Tools "") - A collection of several tools and code snippets to improve development speed and best practices in the "Unity" game engine.
+* [ModTool](https://github.com/Hello-Meow/ModTool "") - Mod support for Unity.

 ## :electric_plug: Plugins <a name="plugins"></a>